django-haystack/django-haystack/docs/tutorial.rst

 Additionally, we're providing ``use_template=True`` on the ``text`` field.
-This allows us to use a data template (rather than error prone concatenation) to build the document the search engine will us in searching.
+This allows us to use a data template (rather than error prone concatenation) to build the document the search engine will use in searching.
 You’ll need to create a new template inside your template directory called ``search/indexes/myapp/note_text.txt`` and place the following inside::

     {{ object.title }}